If you have driven or strolled around the Greater Victoria area, you’ve most likely noticed the Little Free Libraries (LFLs) along your route.

 LFL’s are miniature outdoor libraries stocked full of titles ready to be explored, operating under the principle of ‘Take a Book-Leave a Book’.
 These book boxes are created, decorated and maintained by members of the community or local community organizations.

-With over 465 little libraries in Greater Victoria, our region has the highest documented density of LFLs in Canada!
+With over 615 little libraries in Greater Victoria, and an addition of 150 new libraries over the past year, our region has the highest documented density of LFLs in Canada!

-In order to encourage locals to get outdoors, explore their own neighbourhoods and try a new book the Greater Victoria Placemaking Network (GVPN) has launched a fun addition to the LFLs, ‘Little Free Library Bingo’!
+In order to encourage locals to get outdoors, explore their own neighbourhoods and try a new book the Greater Victoria Placemaking Network (GVPN) has brought back ‘Little Free Library Bingo’!

 Participants can pick up a LFL Bingo card at any of the library boxes across the Greater Victoria region.